Use this page to learn about the through-traffic restriction trial on Sydney Road at its junction with New Sydney Place.

 What happens next

-Once the consultation ends in October 2024, we will consider all feedback before we decide whether to permanently adopt the scheme or remove it.
+We will consider all feedback before we decide whether to permanently adopt the scheme or remove it.
 We will take the following into account:

 - Comments received during the trial